therazahussain/SociOut/README.md

 # SociOut
-A MERN stack based project on social media application.
+A Responsive MERN stack based project on social media application.
 It is completely working project.
 Its' completely responsive application.
 MongoDB Express React Redux NodeJs are user in this project.

 ### Featurs included in this project:
 #### user features: